 Breakfast and lunch will be served each full day school is in session.
 The cafeteria will be open each morning from 7:30 a.m. to 8:00 a.m. for students who wish to purchase breakfast.
-Students must report to the cafeteria for breakfast before going to their assigned areas.
+Students must report to the cafeteria for breakfast before going to assigned areas.
 Once students are in the assigned gym, they are not allowed to leave until dismissed by supervisors.
 A complete lunch is served each day.
 All lunches must be eaten in the cafeteria.
 Food and drinks may not be carried outside the cafeteria.
 Electronic devices are prohibited within the cafeteria during breakfast and lunch.
-Students who fail to adhere to the rules are subject to discipline.